GLACIER — Nonresident

 GLACIER Tax Prep (GTP)

 To assist international students and scholars with tax concerns, The University of Texas at El Paso is sponsoring free access to GLACIER Tax Prep (GTP).
 GLACIER Tax Prep (GTP) assists students and scholars in preparing Nonresident U.S. tax returns.
 It is a web-based U.S. federal income tax filing system specifically formulated for international students and scholars.
 GTP is available free of charge this inaugural year, to all UTEP international students and scholars.
 It provides step-by-step instructions and assistance with the preparation of the appropriate tax forms.
-GTP will be available in early March 2020.
+GTP will be available early March of each year.

 DISCLAIMER: Access to Glacier Tax Prep is being made available by The University of Texas at El Paso Payroll Office.
 It is intended for only UTEP international students and scholars.
 To request access please email firstname.lastname@example.org or call (915) 747-5109.